dvcrn/wework-cli/README.md

 1. List locations in a city:

-   wework locations 2023-06-01 --city "New York" --username your_username --password your_password
+   wework locations --city "New York" --username your_username --password your_password

-2. List available spaces for a date:
+2. List available desks for a date:

-   wework spaces 2023-06-01 --location-uuid YOUR_LOCATION_UUID --username your_username --password your_password
+   wework desks 2023-06-01 --location-uuid YOUR_LOCATION_UUID --username your_username --password your_password

 3. Book a space: